sandrakwiat/HR-project/README.md

 This structure also follows a common data modeling approach used in Business Intelligence and analytics projects.

 Tools used: Power BI, Power Query

+* * *

+Step 3: Creating Employee Attributes

+The next step was to create additional employee attributes in the dimEmployees table.

+I created the following calculated columns:

+Age

+The Age column was calculated based on each employee's date of birth.

+This attribute will allow me to analyze employee turnover across different age groups and identify whether certain age groups are more likely to leave the company.

+Tenure

+The Tenure column was calculated based on the employee's hire date.

+This makes it possible to analyze how employee turnover changes depending on how long an employee has been working for the company.

+Tenure Group

+To make the analysis easier to interpret, I also created a conditional column that groups employees based on their length of service:

+New Employee – less than 1 year
+Short Tenure – 1–2 years
+Medium Tenure – 3–4 years
+Long Tenure – 5 years or more
+Why is this important?

+Creating additional employee attributes makes the data easier to analyze and segment.

+Age and tenure can be important factors when analyzing employee turnover.
+Grouping employees into tenure categories also makes the results easier to visualize and understand for business users.

+These attributes will later be used to answer questions such as:

+Which age groups have the highest turnover?
+Are employees more likely to leave during their first years at the company?
+How does turnover change depending on employee tenure?

+Tools used: Power BI, Power Query